 The Koolskools supply chain and Fairtrade Cotton

-The Koolskools vision is to establish a unique ethical manufacturing and supply chain, using exclusively Fairtrade cotton, that benefits everyone buying into it – producers, manufacturers and customers alike.
+The Koolskools vision is to establish a unique ethical manufacturing and supply chain, using exclusively Fairtrade cotton, in our Koolskools-manufactured garments, that benefits everyone buying into it – producers, manufacturers and customers alike.

 One of Koolskools main aims through sourcing Fairtrade cotton is to make a long term contribution to the ability of Fairtrade cotton producers in developing countries to shape and enhance their own lives.

-Koolskools can achieve that, but your help in buying our Fairtrade cotton garments is crucial.
+Koolskools can achieve all this, but your help in buying our Fairtrade cotton garments is crucial.

 Our Fairtrade Cotton